SarthakVaswani/Wordler-The-Word-Game/README.md

 [Wordler Play Store](https://play.google.com/store/apps/details?id=com.svas.wordle_twg)

-Wordler: The Word Game - has a unique twist.
-Find as many words as you can to exercise your brain and test your vocabulary.
+Wordler: The Word Game - has a unique twist, Find as many words as you can to exercise your brain and test your vocabulary.
 Simply swipe the letters to combine them into a word and get points as you go.
 Wordle is great if you like word games.

 Guess a word, then base your next choice on the colours of the tiles.
 You have six chances to guess the right word.